TKomericki/Rhetos-wiki/Implementing-simple-business-rules.md

   * Code example is available in DSL script [SimpleBusinessLogic.rhe](https://github.com/Rhetos/Rhetos/blob/master/CommonConcepts/CommonConceptsTest/DslScripts/SimpleBusinessLogic.rhe).

 * `PessimisticLocking` - Enables automatic verification of explicit client locks when saving a record.
 A user can change a records only when there is no ExclusiveLock from another user on this record.
 When editing detail records, only master needs to be locked.
-  * A client application can manage the locks with actions Common.SetLock i Common.ReleaseLock, with parameters ResourceType (full entity name) and ResourceID (GUID).
+  * A client application can manage the locks with actions Common.SetLock and Common.ReleaseLock, with parameters ResourceType (full entity name) and ResourceID (GUID).
   * Code example is available in DSL script [PessimisticLocking.rhe](https://github.com/Rhetos/Rhetos/blob/master/CommonConcepts/CommonConceptsTest/DslScripts/PessimisticLocking.rhe).

 ## See also